 The cargo lamp provides more light in the cargo area or on the sides of the vehicle, if needed.
-The lights inside the pickup box and/or on the outside rearview mirrors also turn on, if equipped.
+The lights inside the pickup box and/or on the outside mirrors also turn on, if equipped.

-Press the switch down to turn the cargo lamp on or off.
+Press the switch to turn the cargo lamp on or off.
 An indicator light will turn on when the lamp is turned on, if equipped.
-The shift lever must be in the P (Park) position to operate the cargo lamp.
-The lights on the outside rearview mirrors turn on if the shift lever is in the R (Reverse), N (Neutral), or P (Park) position.
+The shift lever must be in P (Park) to operate the cargo lamp.
+The lights on the outside rearview mirrors turn on if the shift lever is in R (Reverse), N (Neutral), or P (Park).